opencog/opencog/examples/README.md

 mostly higher-level systems.

-python          - Python usage examples.
-Most of these are probably
-                  obsolete, or mis-categorized, or unmaintained.
-Needs
-                  cleanup.

 sureal          - Demonstrates how to use the Surface Realization
                   system, for generating grammatically valid English
                   language sentences from abstract conceptual